Anonymity and strategy-proofness on a domain of single-peaked and single-dipped preferences: Strategy-proof and type-anonymous rules

-\begin{theorem} The following statements are equivalent: \begin{itemize} \item[(i)] $f:\mathcal{R}\rightarrow\Omega$ is strategy-proof and type-anonymous. \item[(ii)] $f:\mathcal{R}\rightarrow\Omega$ is group strategy-proof and type-anonymous. \item[(iii)] There is a mixed median function $\med$ and a set of double-quota majority methods $\{t_{\med(\mathbf{p})} : {\cal R} \rightarrow \med(\mathbf{p})\}_{\med(\mathbf{p})\in r_{\med}\cap\Omega^2_{C}}$ such that for each $R\in {\cal R}$ with $p(R)=\mathbf{p}$, \end{itemize} \end{theorem}
+\begin{theorem} The following statements are equivalent: \begin{itemize} \item[(i)] $f:\mathcal{R}\rightarrow\Omega_f$ is strategy-proof and type-anonymous. \item[(ii)] $f:\mathcal{R}\rightarrow\Omega_f$ is group strategy-proof and type-anonymous. \item[(iii)] There is a mixed median function $\med$ and a set of double-quota majority methods $\{t_{\med(\mathbf{p})} : {\cal R} \rightarrow \med(\mathbf{p})\}_{\med(\mathbf{p})\in \Omega_{\med}\cap\Omega^{C^{2}}_{f}}$ such that for each $R\in {\cal R}$ with $p(R)=\mathbf{p}$, \end{itemize} \end{theorem}

 This result generalizes the results in \cite{moulin1980strategy,moulin1983strategy} for the single-peaked and single-dipped preference domains respectively.
-If $D=\emptyset$, the phantoms only take values in $\Omega$ and the outcome of the median gives the final outcome of the rule.
-Otherwise, if $A=\emptyset$, $|\Omega|\leq 2$ and a binary decision problem is faced.
-In addition, since we only have agents of $D$, the final outcome is chosen by a simple quota majority method.
+If $D=\emptyset$, the fixed locations only take values in $\Omega_f$ and the outcome of the median gives the final outcome of the rule.
+Otherwise, if $A=\emptyset$, $|\Omega_f|=2$ and a binary decision problem is faced.
+In addition, since we only have agents of $D$, each $A-$ quota is zero, and the final outcome is chosen by a simple quota majority method.

 Observe also that strategy-proofness is equivalent to group strategy-proofness in our domain.
 This follows from Theorem 2 in \cite{barbera2010individual}, which shows that this equivalence exists if the domain satisfies the condition of indirect sequential inclusion.
 Example $(viii)$ of Section 4.5 in \cite{barbera2010individual} mentions that our domain satisfies indirect sequential inclusion.